Spouting Horn - Cape Perpetua

 Thor's Well

-The best time to see these spectacular sites is during high tides and storms, a period of time an hour before high tide to an hour after high tide.
+The best time to see these spectacular sites is during high tides and winter storms—roughly from one hour before high tide to one hour after.

-Good Fortune Cove and Cape Cove are located between Cook's Chasm channel and Devil's Churn.
+Good Fortune Cove and Cape Cove lie between Cook's Chasm and Devil's Churn.

 Thor's Well - Cape Perpetua